-Truth is seen as a pattern that develops over time in transactions between people, i.e. DBT is transactional in nature, or the result of human interactions.
-From this perspective there can be no statement representing absolute truth as patterns are always changing and new truths always emerging.
+“Truth” is seen as a pattern that develops over time in transactions between people, i.e. DBT is transactional in nature, or the result of human interactions.
+From this perspective there can be no statement representing absolute truth, as patterns are always changing and new truths are always emerging.
 In a disagreement, from a dialectical perspective, truth is viewed as the middle way between two opposing points of view.

 Another important assumption in systems theory is that problems are not necessarily linear in terms of what causes them.
 In other words, you may miss a lot if you believe that A causes B, i.e. molestation causes Anorexia.
 Sometimes it is A plus B in the context of C&D that actually causes a problem, i.e.

-C. At a time when hie/her body is changing because;
+- C: At a time when his/her body is changing because;

-The key dialectic in DBT Training is ‘acceptance’ on the one hand and ‘change’ on the other.
-Thus DBT includes specific techniques of acceptance and validation that are designed to counteract the self-invalidation that many individuals with emotional problems experience.
-Along with the acceptance and validation techniques are problem solving skills.
-These act as a counterbalance to the acceptance skills.
-Finally, the therapy is behavioral in that, without ignoring the past, it focuses on present behavior and the current factors, which are controlling that behavior.
+In DBT Training there is always a balance between ‘acceptance’ on the one hand and ‘change’ on the other.
+DBT includes specific techniques of self-acceptance and self-validation that are designed to counteract the self-invalidation that many individuals with emotional problems experience.